TWiStErRob/twisterrob.github.io/_posts/2014-10-22-blog-bookmarklets.md

 ## Example
 Short summary of
 <a class="bookmarklet" href="#ID-of-code">bookmarklet name</a>[^1]
-(grab "bookmarklet name" to your bookmarks bar).
+(drag & drop "bookmarklet name" to your bookmarks bar).

 ```javascript
 /* display an alert */